Treatment of Mumps

 Pharmacological Treatment

-• Paracetamol for controlling temperature and pain
+• Acetaminophen (Paracetamol) for temperature and pain control

 Non-Pharmacological Therapy

-Non-pharmacological interventions play a key role in symptom relief:
+Non-drug interventions play a key role in symptom relief:

 Lifestyle Management